-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+There is no coinsurance. copayment, or deductible for members eligible for Medicare-covered preventive HIV screening

-Services that are covered for you What you must pay when you get these services Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+Services that are covered for you Home Health Agency Care

+Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.